redwoodjs/redwood/docs/docs/mailer.md

 ### Handlers

-A 'handler' is the element responsible for taking your rendered content and passing it on to a service that can send your email to the intended recipients, e.g. nodemailer or Amazon SES.
+A **handler** is the element responsible for taking your rendered content and passing it on to a service that can send your email to the intended recipients, e.g. Nodemailer or Amazon SES.

 Redwood currently maintains and provides the following handlers:
 * [@redwoodjs/mailer-handler-in-memory](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/in-memory) which is a simple in-memory handler typically used for testing
-* [@redwoodjs/mailer-handler-nodemailer](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/nodemailer) which allows you to use [nodemailer](https://nodemailer.com/)
+* [@redwoodjs/mailer-handler-nodemailer](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/nodemailer) which allows you to use [Nodemailer](https://nodemailer.com/)
 * [@redwoodjs/mailer-handler-studio](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/studio) which sends emails to the RedwoodJS Studio using nodemailer internally
 * [@redwoodjs/mailer-handler-resend](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/resend) which allows you to use [Resend](https://resend.com/)